-You can now use Google Play Points to pay for Apps – Here's how
+You can now use Google Play Points to pay for Apps – here's how

 Redeeming points at the time of purchase

-A new way to redeem points will be coming in the near future.
-This method will allow users to use points directly from app checkout, rather than having to separately claim and use them in the Google Play Store.
+A new way to redeem points was revealed back in March and is finally making its way to most Android devices.
+This method allows users to use points directly from app checkout, rather than having to separately claim and use them in the Google Play Store.
 For example, if you’re playing a game and want to buy a bonus item within the game, you can do so like normal.
 Once you get to the checkout page, you’ll be able to hit Use points and redeem the Google Play Points you already have.
 You never have to leave the app.
 You can also use Play Points when you purchase an app from the Play Store for the first time.

-Google plans on rolling out this new feature “in the coming weeks.”
-As long as Play Points are already available where you are, you’re likely to see this addition come your way soon.
+This feature may be available on your device.
+Simply make sure you’re running the latest version of Android and head to the Google Play Store.
+Go through the process of purchasing an app – without actually doing so – and look for the Use points button under the app description and price.
+You have a couple of options for redemption.
+You can take set amounts off – for instance, 100 points for 1 dollar – or you can wipe the entire purchase if you have enough points.
+If you don’t have enough points to cover the entire purchase, you can use all of your points for a discount.

 No matter how you earn or claim your Google Play Points, they can be beneficial in some instances.
 In our experience, the best way to use them is to save them up as long as possible and get cool discounted items or apps.
 While Google Play Points isn’t exactly free money, it sure is better than paying for apps and games at full price.